 At the end of the day, a drain snake is a very effective way to at least temporarily break up a minor drain blockage, especially for unblocking sink drains and showers.
 But what lurks out of your sight could actually be a stubbornly-lodged object, a broken pipe or a deeper plumbing problem, or simply a major blockage that requires professional skills, years of experience and all the best and latest tools & technology.

 But it’s still not the end of the world, because our experts at clearing Melbourne blocked drain are quick to respond, quick to work, and guarantee the quality of their workmanship … forever!
+With our powerful drain cleaning tools like CCTV drain camera inspection and high-pressure water jetter, we can easily pinpoint the blockage and clear it away.
 We also offer fixed, fair and upfront pricing and $55 off if you call today – so why not give the drain plumbers at Ezy-Plumb a call today?